 - 3.1 Under the Academies Act 2010, publicly funded schools in England may become Academies.
-Schools may be converted into academies by an Academy Order made under s4 of the Act, and on 3rd July 2015, the Director of Children's Services received an Academy Order enabling Cockburn School to convert. - 3.2 As part of the conversion process for publically funded schools, a Commercial Transfer Agreement is entered into between the relevant Academy Trust and Leeds City Council.
-If the Commercial Transfer Agreement is signed prior to the conversion then the Governing Body of the outgoing school also joins into the Agreement, as is the case at Cockburn.
+Schools may be converted into academies by an Academy Order made under s4 of the Act, and on 6th April 2017, the Director of Children and Families received an Academy Order enabling Pudsey Tyersal Primary School to convert. - 3.2 As part of the conversion process for publically funded schools, a Commercial Transfer Agreement is entered into between the relevant Academy Trust and Leeds City Council.
+If the Commercial Transfer Agreement is signed prior to the conversion then the Governing Body of the outgoing school also joins into the Agreement. - 3.3 The Commercial Transfer Agreement deals with the transfer of the assets, staff and contracts from the Council and/or the Governing Body (where the school is a Foundation Trust) to the new Academy Trust (where applicable).
+When a community school converts to Academy status, the Commercial Transfer Agreement provides for apportionments of payment of salaries, pension contributions, etc. and indemnities from the parties in relation to employment matters. - 3.4 It should be noted that LCC have modified the DfE standard form of the Commercial Transfer Agreement (which provides for extensive indemnities from the City Council to the Academy) for use by LCC in line with Children and Families policy to accept only the minimum obligations required under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (known as TUPE), to pay staff up to the date of transfer and for any personal injuries prior to transfer. - 3.5 Other key issues that have been agreed are: - What assets / contracts will transfer

-- 3.3 The Commercial Transfer Agreement deals with the transfer of the assets, staff and contracts from the Council to the new Academy Trust (where applicable).
-When a community school converts to Academy status, the Commercial Transfer Agreement provides for apportionments of payment of salaries, pension contributions, etc. and indemnities from both parties in relation to employment matters. - 3.4 Note that LCC have modified the DfE standard form of the Commercial Transfer Agreement (which provides for extensive indemnities from the City Council to the Academy) for use by LCC in line with Children's Services policy to accept only the minimum obligations required under the Transfer of Undertakings (Protection of Employment) Regulations 2006 (known as TUPE), to pay staff up to the date of transfer and for any personal injuries prior to transfer. - 3.5 In respect of Trust schools (such as Cockburn School), all of the staff are already employed by the Governing Body.
-As such the Commercial Transfer Agreement in relation to a Trust school would normally ensure that it's clearly documented that the employment liabilities sit with the Governing Body/Trust and not LCC.
-This is the position that has been reached on the Cockburn conversion. - 3.6 Other key issues that have been agreed are: - What assets / contracts will transfer - How historic liabilities will be dealt with - 3.7 All of the contracts and SLA's that LCC or the Governing Body currently have in place in respect of the school will be assigned to Cockburn MAT where third party consent is not required, or where consent has been obtained.
+- How historic liabilities will be dealt with - 3.6 All of the contracts that LCC or the Governing Body currently have in place in respect of the school will be assigned to the Co-op Trust where third party consent is not required, or where consent has been obtained.
 Where consent is required but has not been granted prior to the conversion date, all parties should use their 'reasonable endeavours' to obtain the consent of other parties to the assignment and then assign or procure the assignment or novation of that contract(s).
-For LCC contracts, where this has not been achieved LCC will continue with the contract as agent for Cockburn MAT. - 3.8 As Cockburn School is a Trust school, the freehold of the school site was statutorily vested in The Learning Trust (South Leeds) as from the date the Trust was implemented although the formal specifics of completing a land transfer document and registration at the Land Registry to record the change of legal ownership did not take place.
-As this is the case, the land transfer will need to be a joint land transfer between the Council and the Trust to the Academy, which will need to take place in advance of the conversion to Academy status this aspect of the conversion will be signed off / approved by the Director of City Development under separate report.
-The land will then transfer jointly from the Council and The Learning Trust (South Leeds) to Cockburn MAT. - 3.9 There is insufficient time to assign or novate the Design and Build Warranties to Cockburn MAT that are currently in place between LCC and Leeds D&B One Limited in respect of the capital works undertaken under the Building Schools for the Future Programme and as such, it has been agreed that LCC will enforce the provisions of such warranties on behalf of Cockburn MAT at their request.
+For LCC contracts, where this has not been achieved LCC will continue with the contract as agent for Co-op Trust. - 3.7 The 125-year lease of the building and grounds has been agreed and will be signed off / approved by the Director of City Development under separate report.